JSMassmann/jsmassmann.github.io/index.md

 ## In preparation

 I'm preparing a couple of research articles and preprints.
 Of course, I won't upload their PDF or TEX here yet, for reasons related to privacy and plagiarism, but I might as well make a list of their titles.
+For the sake of tidiness, I have sorted them in descending order in terms of how much I have written of them so far.

 - "Quasiprojective Determinacy, the I0 Axiom and the Ultrapower Axiom"
 - "Polynomial regularities and tassels"